gatsbyjs/gatsby/docs/docs/data-storage-redux.md

 The [Gatsby actions](/docs/actions/) are all either internal, public or restricted.
 The public actions, and a context relevant subset of the restricted actions, are available to users through the [Node APIs](/docs/node-apis/).

-### Action Journey
+### Example action journey for `createRedirect`

 Gatsby actions have a similar journey through defining, exposing and dispatching.
-Let's follow the [createRedirect](/docs/actions/#createRedirect) public action:
+This section follows the [createRedirect](/docs/actions/#createRedirect) public action:

 - **Reducer case** - The redirects reducer will catch actions with a type `CREATE_REDIRECT` and make the necessary state manipulation.